Why You Shouldn't Look At Your Phone When You Poop

 Too Much Toilet Time = Third Hole Problems

-Your time on the toilet should definitely be less than 10 to 15 minutes.
+Your time on the toilet seat should definitely be less than 10 to 15 minutes.
 If you’re wondering how often you should be dropping the kids off at the pool, read our rather thorough breakdown here.

 We don’t blame you for making that cheddar while you take a long poop at work.
-However, if you’re gambit gets out of hand, all that time on the throne can lead to hemorrhoids.
+However, if your gambit gets out of hand, all that time on the throne can lead to hemorrhoids.
 Trust us, you don’t want those.
 They’re bulging blood vessels around your third hole that can be mighty painful.

 If you’re engrossed in the latest Kanye drama on Twitter and don’t go when your body is sending those signals, the peristalsis wave can reverse.
 This causes your stool to go back into your colon, which can cause constipation.